-We expect that our primary sources of revenue will be through reimbursement coverage for our treatments by commercial insurers, Medicare, Medicaid and the Veterans Administration in the U.S. and our near-term plan is to obtain broad reimbursement coverage for our first PDT for treating T2D, AspyreRx.
+We expect that our primary sources of revenue will be through reimbursement coverage for our treatments by commercial insurers, Medicare, Medicaid and the Veterans Administration in the U.S. In the near term we are offering a cash pay option as we work to obtain broad reimbursement coverage for our first PDT for treating T2D, AspyreRx.
 We expect to pursue obtaining favorable rates and broad reimbursement coverage through demonstrating and generating a comprehensive set of evidence to substantiate the value of AspyreRx based on its impact on clinical outcomes, total cost of care, and durability of effect.
 Obtaining favorable rates and broad reimbursement coverage and timing of obtaining such coverage for AspyreRx and our other product candidates is highly uncertain.
 As a result, the timing and the amount of revenue we expect to recognize from monetizing our product candidates may vary based on various factors.